 To see how popular your topics are, visit Google Trends, a handy free tool for keyword research.
 Type in keywords related to your topic and look at graphs of how interest in your topic has increased or decreased over time.
 You should also test different keywords to discover the words people most commonly use to search for your topic—this will help you decide which of your topic candidates are the best blog niche ideas.

 After choosing a blog niche in a specific area that you and others are passionate about, begin to establish yourself as an authority in your field by producing quality content your audience can’t find easily anywhere else online.

-1. Pet Care Tips
+1. Pets and Pet Care Tips